Missing default value for unused bits

 This should be fixable, although it will take some time and testing.
 Essentially this requires parsing which bits will be left unconnected and then assign them with either default value if it exists, or z if it does not.

 Current work around could be using tieoffs, but apparently tieoff editor does not support part selection.

-#3 Updated by Richard Schindler about 1 year ago
+#3 Updated by Richard Schindler over 1 year ago

 - File DefaultValue_342_2.zip added